Kylie Jenner announces death of ‘precious’ dog Norman in emotional tribute

 “Normy, you filled my life and so many others with pure joy.
 Almost 13 years old, and yet I know I’ll remember you far longer than the time we got to share.
 I wish I wasn’t writing this post.
 I knew you were getting older, and I tried to prepare myself, but it’s hard losing you norm.”

-Jenner went on to say she was grateful that Norman got to spend time with her daughter Stormi, 7, and son Aire, 3.
+Jenner went on to say she was grateful that Norman got to spend time with her daughter Stormi, 7, and son Aire, 3, both of whom she shares with her ex Travis Scott.

 “It makes me happy knowing my kids got to meet you and love you,” she wrote.

-Jenner’s carousel included two pictures of Stormi and Aire, both of whom she shares with her ex Travis Scott, playing with the pup.

-The post also included pictures of Norm with Jenner’s other dog, Bambi, and pictures of her posing with Norm throughout the years.
+In addition to pictures of her kids playing with the pup, Jenner’s carousel included pictures of Norman with Jenner’s other dog, Bambi, as well as snapshots of her posing with her beloved pet throughout the years.

 She signed off her tribute, “I love you forever.”

+Norman and Bambi even had their own Instagram account, which still has over 310,000 followers, despite not posting since 2017.

+In 2016, the two dogs had a surprise litter of puppies, adding even more greyhounds to the furry family.

-In 2023, Jenner confirmed that she lived with seven dogs in her Los Angeles home.
+Jenner revealed she lived with seven dogs in her Los Angeles home during a 2023 Interview Magazine conversation with Jennifer Lawrence.

+When Lawrence asked what her best hire was, Jenner responded that it was her “dog nanny” for her seven canines, prompting Lawrence to ask why she has so many pets.

+Jenner laughed as she explained, “Because they kept multiplying.
+One of them had children and I had to keep the family together.”

 Join our commenting forum